CarlosJPortillo/Restaurant-Order-App/README.md

 # Restaurant-Order-App
-Simple Javafx app as part of my Object Oriented Class
+Simple Javafx app as part of an assignment for my Object Oriented Class